aws-samples/amazon-lex-bot-test/README.md

-# amazon-lex-bot-test
-Script to test an Amazon Lex bot using the Amazon Lex Runtime API.
+Amazon Lex Bot Test

+## License

+This library is licensed under the Amazon Software License.